Nathalia Aguilar

 Sandra Ryack-Bell

-As a Senior Executive Fellow at the Wade Institute for Science Education at Manomet Conservation Sciences, Sandi plays a key role in supporting a smooth transition for both staff and programs.
+As a Senior Education Fellow at the Wade Institute for Science Education at Manomet Conservation Sciences, Sandi plays a key role in supporting a smooth transition for both staff and programs.
 After serving as Executive Director of the Wade Institute for 18 years, she helped lead the organization through its merger with Manomet before stepping into her current role.

 With over 40 years of experience in science education, Sandi has dedicated her career to creating engaging, hands-on, minds-on learning experiences for K–12 students and providing professional development for their teachers.
 Her passion lies in opening up the world of science to educators and helping them spark curiosity in their students through inquiry-based learning.